iankitnegi/DAXterity/README.md

 ## Exercise 1
-How to extract out two column which is not common in dataset?
+How to extract out two rows which is not common in dataset?
 - Using PQ: Use merge queries as a new -> Apply Left Anti Join
 - Using DAX: Use EXCEPT(left table, right table) function to get the required output